Call Now Free Quote

 3. Repair Caps and Crowns

 Chimney crowns, wall caps, and coping stones are the first line of defense against water entering the top of a masonry structure.
 A cracked chimney crown allows water to flow directly into the brick below, causing spalling from the top down.
-Crown repair or replacement is one of the highest-return-on-investment masonry maintenance items.
+Crown repair or replacement is one of the highest-return masonry maintenance items.

 4. Verify Mortar Type Before Any Repair